Camp Kupugani Frequently Asked Questions

 - How is the food at camp?
 What if my child has specialized dietary needs?

-- Do you allow cell phones or Ipods?
+- Do you allow cell phones or iPads?

-- Okay, cell phones and Ipods are out, but what should I bring?
+- Okay, cell phones and iPads are out, but what should I bring?

 - How are counselors selected and what qualifications do they have?

 - What is the camper to staff ratio?